 The Telecaster is unarguably one of the most popular yet mythical guitars in history.
 Initially known as the Fender Broadcaster, it had to change to Telecaster in 1951 for legal reasons.

-Humbuckers were a godsend for guitarists that wanted a Tele with fatter and warmer tones while still retaining many of the original properties.
+Humbuckers were a godsend for guitarists who wanted a Tele with fatter and warmer tones while still retaining many of the original properties.
 Humbuckers also helped with noise reduction and became popular choices in many Telecaster-type guitars, from SH configurations to HH.

 There are endless Tele-style guitars that employ humbuckers, from major brands as well as more boutique companies.
 With so many options, how do you make sense of it all?
 We’re here to help.
 Keep on reading.